perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 * `finite_impulse_response_filter` does not compile for CPU as well (as fft)
 * The fft benchmarks are not available in CPU versions (mentioned in person)
 * Discuss the f16 situation (check obsidian note for more info)
 * fft seems to work differently in that it modifies the input vector, instead of having a separate result, should we leave it as such or modify to be coherent with the rest?
-(I think it would be better to modify it)
+(This I think would mean having the function copy A to B)
-* The 1d version of fft to me seems like it uses real numbers, is that true?
+* The 1d version of fft uses only real numbers, is there a reason for this?
+* fft works against matlab!
-* Generally how should we evaluate the performace of the parallel benchmarks?
+* Generally how should we evaluate the performance of the parallel benchmarks?
 Considering that we are running them on linux at the moment, should we have a target machine against which optimize?
 Should we not try and optimize the os ones?
 What are your thoughts on this?

 ## Future improvements
 * Improve verification so that the benchmark contains only the code that is unique to it